-The full code is on GitHub: github.com/siekman-io/domainreminder
+The full code is available on GitHub: github.com/siekman-io/domainreminder

 What does the script do?

-• Retrieves all domains from your TransIP account via the API
+- Retrieves all domains from your TransIP account via the API

 Requirements

-• Mac with macOS
+- Mac running macOS

-• Python (preinstalled on macOS)
+- Python (pre-installed on macOS)

-• TransIP API access (private key)
+jq— command-line JSON parser- TransIP API access (private key)

-install jq
+Installing jq

 brew install jq